gcuddy/gcuddy.github.io/_posts/2019-09-28-state-of-audience.md

 layout: post
 categories: [Theatre]
 series: "The Future of Theatre"
-excerpt: <p>Reflecting on the current state of the theatre audience in 2019.</p>
+excerpt: Reflecting on the current state of the theatre audience in 2019.
+permalink: /audience
 ---

 ![audience](/images/2019/10/audience.jpg)